Zilliqa/ZIP/zips/zip-11.md

 Delegators can stake their ZILs by directly calling the contract.
 They can call the following transitions:

 1. `transition DelegateStake(ssnaddr: ByStr20)` to delegate their funds to a specific SSN.
 As mentioned earlier, a delegator must stake a minimum of 1000 ZILs.
 This to ensure that the gas needed to withdraw the reward does not outweigh the reward itself.
 If the SSN is active (i.e., 10 mil ZILs have been already staked with this SSN and that it is already operational), then the deposited stake will be buffered for a cycle and will be included in the SSN's stake pool in the next cycle.
-If the SSN is inactive, then the stake amount deposited can be directly included as a part of the SSN's stake pool.
+If the SSN is inactive, then the stake amount deposited can be directly included as a part of the SSN's stake pool.1

 2. `transition WithdrawStakeRewards(ssn_operator: ByStr20)`to withdraw their stake rewards from a specific SSN and mint gZIL tokens.
 Re-delegation of stake rewards is manual and a two step process.
 First, the delegator has to withdraw the rewards and then it will have to delegate the withdrawn reward as stake.
+Wallet providers can make this user experience seamless.

-3. `transition WithdrawStakeAmt(ssn: ByStr20, amt: Uint128)` to withdraw a specifi amount from the stake.
+3. `transition WithdrawStakeAmt(ssn: ByStr20, amt: Uint128)` to withdraw a specific amount from the stake.

 More details on the contract specification can be found in the [staking contract repository](https://github.com/Zilliqa/staking-contract/blob/dev/contracts/README.md).

 # Limitations and Future Work

-While, ZIP-11 makes improvments over ZIP-3 in terms of providing a non-custodial way for token holders to delegate their stake with an SSN.
+While, ZIP-11 makes improvements over ZIP-3 in terms of providing a non-custodial way for token holders to delegate their stake with an SSN.
 It does not address the trust component that a single verifier brings.
 We list below two key improvements for the next phase of seed node staking.

 * **Detecting Cheating/Malicious Operators:** In **Phase 1** as in **Phase 0**, the Verifier implements rather simple checks to monitor the health of a seed node, such as checking if the seed node holds data for randomly chosen blocks and is alive when a fetch request (for a block data) is made.
 One possible improvement could be to implement a [Proof of Retrievability protocol](http://www.arijuels.com/wp-content/uploads/2013/09/BJO09b.pdf) - a protocol that runs between a client and a data storage provider that guarantees that the data storage provider indeed holds a certain data that the client has outsourced to the storage provider.